steverhall/askgpt/README.md

 ## Quoting

-Some requests may require quoting the entire string, for instance, when using some punctionation (?,.$).
+Some requests may require quoting the entire string, for instance, when using some punctuation (?,.$).
 To avoid this, just type `ask` or `ai` followed by ENTER.
 Then type string.

 Example: